vinaysaiadepu/moodle-on-aws-opsworks/README.md

 ### Pre-req

+#### RDS (Database)

+AWS->Services->RDS

+Set up a t2.micro or t2.small RDS instance.
+- Step 1: MySQL
+- Step 2: Production MySQL or Dev (up to you)
+- Step 3:
+-- DB Engine Version 5.7.latest
+-- DB Instance Class: t2.micro will do for a small setup -- Multi-AZ: Up to you
+-- Storage type: SSD either
+-- Allocated storage: At least 50-100GB
+-- DB instance identifier etc: "Moodle" / Up to you, but note the details you enter
+- Step 4:
+-- VPC: Same as all others in this setup
+-- Security group: moodle-opsworks-all
+-- Parameter group: "Moodle"

+Note: If you used triggers in your Moodle database, you will need to create an RDS 'parameter group' and set your RDS instance to use it
+- Parameter groups -> new
+-- Family: mysql5.7
+-- Name: "Moodle"
+-- Edit parameters
+-- log_bin_trust_function_creators => 1

+#### ELB (Load balancer)

+AWS->Services->EC2->Load balancers

+Create load balancer
+- Load balancer name: Moodle
+- Listener config:
+-- HTTP80->HTTP80
+-- HTTPS443->HTTP80
+- Security groups:
+-- Default VPC security group (?)
+-- moodle-opsworks-all
+-- moodle-opsworks-webserver
+- Security settings
+-- Either upload your SSL cert, or create one with ACM - it's easy
+- Health check:
+-- Ping path: /aws-up-check.php
+- Instances: none yet

 #### EC2 Security Groups:

+Create the following security groups in your target region:

 - moodle-opsworks-all
--- ssh from your IP
+-- ssh: from: your IP
+-- all traffic: from security group: moodle-opsworks-all (this SG)

 - moodle-opsworks-webserver
+-- http: from 0.0.0.0
--- http/https from 0.0.0.0
+-- https: from 0.0.0.0

-#### RDS

-Set up a t2.micro or small RDS instance.
-- MySQL 5.7
-- VPC: Same as all others in this setup
-- Security group: defaults + moodle-opsworks-all
-- Parameter groups -> new -> name = "moodle" -> log_bin_trust_function_creators => 1

 ### Opsworks